localhost-run/site/docs/custom-domains.md

 :::note
 the number of subdomains you can use in a month is limited by letsencrypt limits on certificate generation.
 :::

+## Changing your domain name

+To change to a new custom domain name follow these steps:

+1. Delete your existing custom domain name subscription.
+This will credit your account for the amount of time remaining on this subscription.
+1. Create a new custom domain subscription.
+This will use the credit from the cancelled subscription instead of asking for a new payment.